-Term Test 1 - 20%

-Term Test 2 - 20%

-(Examination period) Final Exam - 30%
+Term Test - 20% Term Test 2 - 20% Final Exam - 30%

-Term tests and final exam will be based on the material from the textbook, lectures and additional reading (if they are assigned).
-The term test and the final exam will consist of multiple-choice questions, shorter and longer questions as well as diagrams requiring you to label parts of the brain (based on lectures and textbook).
-The shorter and longer questions will require students to recite information but also integrate knowledge analytically.

-Although the term tests will not be explicitly cumulative (i.e., they will specifically ask questions from chapters covered during that section of the test (see course calendar), term test 2 will require students to have a foundation of knowledge from the first portion of the course.
-The final exam will be cumulative.
+- Dates of term tests are listed in outline (end of syllabus).
+All tests will take place during scheduled lecture times and start at 12pm and end at 2pm (2 hours). - Tests will take place on Quercus and you will be able to find the tests in the 'Modules' section of the PSY290 Quercus section. - Term tests and final exam will be based on the material from lectures and assigned readings.
+The term tests and the final exam will consist of multiple-choice questions, shorter and longer questions as well as diagrams requiring you to label parts of the brain (based on lectures and textbook).
+The shorter and longer questions will require students to recite information and integrate knowledge analytically. - Although the term tests will not be explicitly cumulative (i.e., they will specifically ask questions from chapters covered during that section of the test (see course calendar), term test 2 will require students to have a foundation of knowledge from the first portion of the course. - The exam will be scheduled by the registrar.
+The exam will be CUMULATIVE and include content from the entire course.